llfylwg/wxy/README.md

 # wxy
-A flower base on SVG
+A flower base on SVG.